DiDacTexGit/mapping_workshop/README.md

     - Team up or work solo

 ## Prerequisites
 - Please bring a laptop to work on.
+RDT&E
 - Passing knowledge of HTML and CSS would be helpful
 - Text Editor for Web Development.
-We'll be using [Atom](http://atom.io)
+- Python and Chrome installed

 ## Workshop Datasets
 This list is a work in progress.
 Please submit a pull request with your favorite resources!